rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-app-container/manage-app.md

 ### Lab Assumptions

-- Each participant has been provided a username and password to the tenancy c4u03.
+- Each participant has been provided a username and password to the tenancy.
-- Each participant has completed the Environment Setup lab.
+- Each participant has completed the Environment lab Setup.
-- Each participant has created an OCI compute instance using the database template.

 There are two container databases running: